Training & Fitness

 The Week Before

 Rest.
-Seriously.
-The week before you walk, reduce your training volume by 50%.
-Eat well, sleep well, and ease your mind.
+Cut your training volume by half, eat well, and sleep well.
 You’ve done the work.
 Your body is ready.

 Sources